“If you can look into the seeds of time, and say which grain will grow and which will not, speak then to me.” — Macbeth, William Shakespeare

 You’ve heard of the age-old writing advice, “Show, Don’t Tell”, haven’t you?
 It encourages writers to write vividly and paint a picture in the minds of readers which is way more powerful than a thousand words.

-Using literary devices can help you achieve that because you let readers visualize what you’re trying to say, leaving a greater impact in their minds.
+Using literary devices can help you achieve that because you let readers visualize what you’re trying to say, leaving a more significant impact in their minds.

 Want to know more about writing descriptively?